gauravrajput2003/Frontend/README.md

 # restart nginx
 sudo systemctl restart nginx

+## Notes
+- Keep ports 80 and 443 open in the EC2 Security Group.
+You can restrict 9931; Nginx proxies locally.
+- Backend cookies are secure in production; using the domain + HTTPS is required for auth to persist.

 2. chmod 400 devTinder-gaurav.pem
 3. ssh -i "devTinder-gaurav.pem" ubuntu@ec2-51-21-131-83.eu-north-1.compute.amazonaws.com
 4. pm2 list
-5. for edit nginx config
+5. # ---for edit nginx config
   sudo nano /etc/nginx/sites-available/default
   after chaneg (ctrl+o for save press enter then ctrl+x)
 6. Test and restart Nginx